ryomams/FloomieBloomie/README.md

 # FloomieBloomie
-Display your day in a rose.
+Log your days in a garden of flowers.
 Made for UCSC's CMPM 35.

 ## Our Intentions & Goals